About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 The National Association of Clinical Nurse Specialists (NACNS) had its virtual meeting with 900 attendees from 46 states.
 The theme was “The Resurgence of the CNS,” focusing on how the CNS has become the “go to” professional to lead quality initiatives.
 I recall the 1980s, when hospitals were in a cost-cutting mode and many cut the CNS role.

-A decade later, reports from the National Academies of Medicine on medical errors (To Err is Human) and later, on safety and quality (Crossing the Quality Chasm) called for change, but there was no […]
+A decade later, reports from the National Academies of Medicine on medical errors (To Err is Human) and later, on safety and quality (Crossing the Quality Chasm) called for change, but there was no one […]

 Chemotherapy-Induced Neuropathy: More Than Just Pins and Needles